The more I think about it, the more I think Melbourne has a lot in common with Wellington, my adopted home and one of the coolest cities I know…

-Sadly I felt the Old Treasury Building was a missed opportunity.
-Perhaps I’m being too demanding – the museum is free, after all.
-There were some interesting objects and room displays (the gold display piqued my interest and I felt I got a good introduction to the history of the gold rush in Victoria).
-But many of the video exhibits/text panels were so slow/wordy that I found my attention wandering a little too often for my liking…
+There were some interesting objects and room displays – the gold display, in particular, piqued my interest and I felt I got a good introduction to the history of the gold rush in Victoria.
+But many of the video exhibits/text panels were so slow or verbose that I found my attention drifting more than once.

 Royal Exhibition Building

 The Royal Exhibition Building is such an interesting place.
 I was so impressed by its size and grand exterior – set in the lovely green surroundings of Carlton Gardens – that I knew I had to see the inside too if at all possible.
 I was delighted to find guided tours available, which we booked in person at the Melbourne Museum.